 Should be noted that BP Size Type on initial release is not consistent for every cycle of production or re-release.
 Being reproduced the following year could mean a different BP Size Type for a given Beyblade.

 Spiral Upper, ~20g.

-Performance wise Spiral Upper is quite awkward, over half of the real estate of the AR would have you believe it is meant to be low recoil, while the remainder does its absolute best to get in the way.
+Performance-wise Spiral Upper is quite awkward as over half of the real estate of the AR would have you believe it is meant to be low recoil, while the remainder does its absolute best to get in the way.